We have updated our Kilimanjaro gear list.

 The previous gear list had sunglasses or goggles for eye protection.
 Sunglasses are 100% the way to go.

 We’ve never had anyone show up with goggles to the best of our knowledge.
-And for good reason – you’d look ridiculous.
-It’s overkill for a peak like Kilimanjaro that doesn’t receive much snow.
+They may be helpful in extremely windy conditions on the summit ascent.
+Otherwise, they’res overkill for a peak like Kilimanjaro that doesn’t receive much snow.
 So we’ve removed the mention of goggles on our gear list.

 5. Addition of Optional Sleeping Pad